fifthweek/fifthweek-web/Analytics.md

 -   Google Analytics (user ID only)

--   KISSmetrics (user ID & anonymous profile data)
+-   KISSmetrics (user ID & profiles for unauthenticated users)

 **For authenticated users** the only unique data that must be tracked is the user ID to correlate data in our system with the analytics.
 User ID tracking is achieved through `setUsername`.
 No analysis can be performed on unique data so